JetBrains/amper/docs/FAQ.md

 Kotlin Multiplatform targets.

 ### Does Amper support Compose Multiplatform?

 Yes, you can configure Compose for Android, iOS, and desktop.

 ### Does Amper support Kotlin/JS or Kotlin/Wasm projects?

 Currently, Amper doesn't support Kotlin/JS and only supports Wasm in library modules.
-Please follow [AMPER-221](https://youtrack.jetbrains.com/issue/AMPER-221) for the updates on JS support, and [AMPER-258](https://youtrack.jetbrains.com/issue/AMPER-258) for the further Wasm support.
+Please follow [AMPER-221](https://youtrack.jetbrains.com/issue/AMPER-221) for updates on JS support, and [AMPER-258](https://youtrack.jetbrains.com/issue/AMPER-258) for updates on Wasm support.

 ### What functionality do you plan to support?